The East Kent Sustainable Farming Group was set up in March 2018.

 The farming members demonstrate a connection between farm business efficiency and the importance of good land stewardship.
 Many farmers that have not engaged with the group, maintain using farming methods that continue to strip the land of the values identified as ecosystem services.

-Environmental Land Management schemes (ELMs) are a new form of countryside stewardship currently being developed by DEFRA, Natural England, with support from smaller organisations such AONB’s.
+Environmental Land Management schemes (ELMs) are a new form of countryside stewardship currently being rolled out by DEFRA and Natural England, with support from smaller organisations such as AONBs.
 The view is that farmers will be able to tailor an ELMs to specific features on the holding that offer the most environmental protection or gain.
-Payments to farmers will be based on public money for public good (Ecosystem Service).
-ELMs are being piloted across the UK with new agreements looking to go live in 2024.
+Payments to farmers will be based on public money for public goods (ecosystem services).
+ELMs schemes are being piloted across the UK with new agreements looking to go live in 2024.